lscsoft/lalsuite/CONTRIBUTING.md

    Commit messages should be clear, identifying which code was changed, and why.
 Common practice is to use a short summary line (<50 characters), followed by a blank line, then more information in longer lines.

-2. Push your changes to the remote copy of your fork on https://git.ligo.org.
+2. Push your changes to the remote copy of your fork on [GitLab][gitligo].
 The first `push` of any new feature branch will require the `-u/--set-upstream` option to `push` to create a link between your new branch and the `origin` remote:

     ```bash
     git push --set-upstream origin my-new-feature